OpenRiak/riak/README.md

 ## Getting Started

-To build Riak, Erlang OTP 24 is preferred.
+To build Riak, Erlang OTP 26 is recommended.

 `make rel` will build a release which can be run via `rel/riak/bin/riak daemon`.
 Riak is primarily configured via `rel/riak/etc/riak.conf`